 Currently, only 12 percent of workers use wearables for work-related activities, and 71 percent of those who use

+them believe they increase productivity.
 That is exciting for the future of workplace wearables.

 Since wearables provide useful information on the working style and lifestyle of the workers, businesses need to get